Photo credit: College of Optometrists

 A very similar but smaller portrait of Rainier (14 x 12 1/8 in. / 35.6 x 30.8 cm) was painted by Arthur William Devis for Rainier's old shipmate Admiral B.W.
 Page in 1805.
 This broadly copies the Hickey, but shows Rainier older, with far more waistcoat buttons (and more done up) and with a cameo-headed pin in his cravat.
 Though still also showing him as a vice-admiral, these differences suggest Devis updated the image from life, and when Rainier still held Hickey's version for him to base it on.
 Page (d.
 1845) later gave the Devis to the Revd W.S.
 Halliday of Lynton, Devon and it passed on by family descent until sold at Christie's on 10 July 2015 (Old Master and British Paintings, lot 184).
 The Devis painting was also formerly on loan to the Museum (as BHC2411) for a relatively short period up to 1980.
 Rainier's original DNB entry (1896) wrongly states that the Devis version was the source of the present engraving, probably because it has a late 19th-century public exhibition history (which the Hickey does not) and the differences between the two were overlooked.'

-The RMG/NMM Collections online pages have now updated so the text above is now also there (with any comment on the Optometrists' variant)
+The RMG/NMM Collections online pages have now updated so the text above is now also there (without any comment on the Optometrists' variant)

 The MFA picture seems to have been attributed to John Singleton Copley, back in 1912.